 8. Transfers of personal data to third countries

-To perform the activities for which personal data are collected, some Personal Data may be transferred by FGB to third countries.
-This activity will be performed according to Articles 45-46 of the GDPR.
+To perform the activities for which Personal Data are collected, some Personal Data may be transferred by FGB to third countries.
+These activities will be performed according to Articles 45-46 of the GDPR.

 9. Data breach notification process

-Whilst it is the responsibility of FGB to put in place suitable measures to be able to prevent, react and address a breach, the following steps will be followed in case of a breach:
+Whilst it is the responsibility of FGB to put in place suitable measures to prevent, react and address a breach, the following steps will be followed in case of a breach:

-- Information concerning all security-related events should be directed towards FGB by the Data Processor without undue delay and not later than 24 hours after becoming aware of a personal data breach
+- Information concerning all security-related events should be directed towards FGB by the Data Processor without undue delay and no later than 24 hours after becoming aware of a Personal Data breach;

 - FGB shall document all actions taken for managing the breach and will be responsible for running any required assessments.
 The documentation shall include the causes, the description of the incident, the types of Personal Data affected and the effects and consequences of the breach along with the safeguard measures taken by FGB.